 Your visit to Lagos is not complete without a visit to the famous “Fela shrine” in Ikeja.
 The New Africa Shrine was built in 1970 to celebrate our rich culture of music.
-It is noted as the home of Fela Anikulapo Kuti who fought for freedom of speech and justice for the people.
-It serves as the location for the annual Felabration music festival.
+Noted as the home of Fela Anikulapo Kuti who fought for freedom of speech and justice for the people.
+The shrine serves as the location for the annual Felabration music festival.
 It also showcases photo galleries of Fela and music performances by Femi Kuti and Seun Kuti when they are in the country, on Tuesdays and Thursdays, Fridays and Sundays.

 You may choose to go back to your hotel on the Island or lodge somewhere in Ikeja which is closer to the airport because it makes things much easier especially when you need to catch your flight out of Lagos.
 Though you can’t get to know the whole city in two days, you can, however, get a taste.

 Akure, which is the capital city of the Ondo state, is one of the most important cities of Nigeria.
 It is about 700 km Southwest of Abuja and 311 km north of Lagos State.
 Akure is the trade centre for a farming region where cocoa, yams, cassava, corn and tobacco are grown.
 While Akure City is a major trading point and city centre, it is also a destination point for people looking to experience the attractions around Akure City such as the Idanre Hills, Owo Museum of Antiques, Ebomi Lake Tourist Center and Igbo Olodumare while staying in the centralized more urban Akure City.